 - District 301 New Student Health Questionnaire

-The state of Illinois requires that physical and eye exam forms be submitted to the school by October 15th.
+The state of Illinois requires that Illinois physical and eye exam forms be submitted to the school by October 15th.
 If a student is enrolling after October 15th, the physical exam form must be submitted before the first day of attendance; see ILCS 5/27-8.1(1).
 Records will be reviewed for compliance with Illinois requirements.
+Out of state reports may be considered for compliance review only when all elements of an Illinois physical are included.

 Transfer Students (transferring within the state of Illinois)